doomedcat17/scpier/README.md

 `Preset` is a YAML file with instructions for the SCPier how to handle specific cases (like inputs, getting additional content or removing some unwanted content).

 *How many articles need their own Preset?*
-I don't really now, but I **assume** it's less than 10 percent of all articles.
+I don't really know, but I **assume** it's less than 10 percent of all articles.

 The most problematic case is usage of `code` class.
 It is mostly used for purely aesthetic purposes, which are not really important for scrapping, though there are times when custom code could possess some storytelling values